-CReW services are uniquely tailored to meet each person’s holistic needs and support is offered in multiple life domains such as symptom management, social skills training, and relapse prevention.
-Counselors and case managers assist individuals on setting and achieving goals to make connections with others in the community, maintain or improve physical health, apply for housing or benefits, or pursue vocational interests.
+Our team of mental health counselors, chemical dependency counselors, peer specialists, case managers, nursing support and psychiatric prescribers offer a range of services with a frequency based on individual choice and requests.
+Services may include: comprehensive assessment, individual treatment planning, case management, medication management, therapeutic counseling, group treatment, care coordination, and peer support.
+Providing integrated treatment is critical to providing holistic care, and support is offered in multiple life domains such as symptom management, social skills training, and relapse prevention.
+Counselors and case managers assist individuals on setting and achieving goals to promote supportive connections with others in the community, create linkages to needed resources, maintain or improve physical health, apply for housing or benefits, or pursue vocational interests.
 CReW counselors are also able to make referrals to inpatient treatment or detox for individuals in need of residential substance use services.

-In addition to our outpatient treatment services, CReW has now partnered with Health Care for the Homeless Network to provide Outreach services in South King County.
-Our Outreach Specialists offer community based outreach and engagement services to people who are living in homelessness, primarily in the areas of Federal Way, Kent, Burien and Tukwila.
+- In collaboration with Health Care for the Homeless Network, CREW is providing Outreach services in South King County and to Families in Shelter.
+Our Outreach Specialists offer community based outreach and engagement services to people who are living in homelessness, primarily in the areas of Federal Way, Kent, Burien, South Seattle and Tukwila.
 Outreach workers will meet people literally where they are at and assist with identifying needed resources and make linkages for housing, health care, and benefits wherever possible.
 Services are prioritized for people who have had frequent inpatient hospitalizations and/or incarcerations over the last year.

-To enroll for CReW treatment services, individuals must be 18 and older, be covered by Washington Apple Health (Medicaid), live in King County, and have significant challenges in maintaining life skills.
+To enroll for CReW outpatient treatment services, individuals must be 18 and older, be covered by Washington Apple Health (Medicaid), live in King County, and have significant challenges in maintaining life skills.
 Our staff requires a full name and date of birth to screen for eligibility.

 For all referrals or general questions regarding the program, please call 206-956-9570.

-Questions about South King County Outreach can also be directed straight to our Outreach Specialists at either 206-550-3455, or 206-550-2261
+Questions about South King County Outreach can also be directed straight to our Outreach Program Manager at 206-530-0113

 “Thank you for hooking me up with CReW.
 It is great for me.
 I love [my counselor], and she is helping me a lot more than I realized I needed, and I am learning a lot about myself.” – CReW client and CHS resident